-Deadline: The take-home exam questions will be posted in the 'assignment' section of the course website on MARCH 19, 2019.
-Your exam is due no later than APRIL 2 by electronic upload no later than 5pm.
+Deadline: The take-home exam questions will be posted in the 'assignment' section of the course website by MARCH 31, 2020.
+Your exam is due at this time by electronic upload no later than 5pm.
 You must electronically submit your exam through the course website.
 No other method of submission will be accepted.
 This is not a collaborative assignment (you are not permitted to consult with anyone other than the course instructor) and Western University's Academic Dishonesty policy will apply throughout the take-home exam period.
 No hard copy is required at this time.

-Format: All answers should be typed, 12 point font, 1 inch margins, double spaced; total answers should be minimum 5-7 pages not including notes and bibliography).
+Format: All answers should be typed, 12 point font, 1 inch margins, double spaced; total answers should be minimum 5-7 pages including notes and bibliography).